dkallen78/Mathemagicus-Version-2.0/README.md

 I updated the hint functionality to cover subtraction problems.
 Since I did that, I could also improve the hints for the algebra/missing term problems.

+## Update 2

+I added functionality to generate multiplication problems.
+The formula to determine the multiplier is a bit ugly but it does what I want it to.

+I added hint functionality for multiplication problems.
+There's more redundancy than I would like in the code so I need to go back to it and find a way to remove that.

-### Up next: more spells, determining boss rewards, and unlocking other dungeons
+### Up next: more spells, determining boss rewards, and making the Division Dungeon